-But I do love reading of Dr. Fuhrman's materials, both books and website.
+But I get a whole different perspective from Dr. Fuhrman's materials, both books and website.
 He says every heart disease patient he treats gets better.
 I want that, and I believe it's happening with me.

 Most important in my recovery is the status check I do six days a week.
 At first after my 2nd heart attack I walked for a half hour daily.
 Gradually I've sped up, and now I jog for half an hour every day.
 I let angina be my guide, and I exercise as hard as I can - without pain - and the occasional push to test my limits.

 Now maybe that doesn't sound impressive to you.
 But for years I tried to lose weight, and never even approached what I've now achieved: